MacGyverScripting/matching_uce_simulations/README.md

 ## Workflow

 1. fetch_genomes.sh – (e.g., call as ```bash -x fetch_genomes.sh 2>&1 | tee output_fetch.log)```.
 This script downloads the 400 genomes used in the above mentioned study from NCBI.
 It will further create the folder architecture that the other scripts of the repository rely on.
+Keep in mind that these are very large downloads.

 2. head_script.sh – (e.g., call as ```bash -x head_script.sh hymenoptera 2>&1 | tee match_probes_master_hymenoptera.log)```.
 This script runs the actual matching process, wrapped around the [phyluce_probe_run_multiple_lastzs_sqlite](https://github.com/faircloth-lab/phyluce/blob/master/bin/assembly/phyluce_assembly_match_contigs_to_probes) script from [PHYLUCE](https://github.com/faircloth-lab/phyluce).
 The script calls